GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 {% Aside 'caution' %}

-We aim to mitigate all tracking vectors on Chrome with the [Privacy Sandbox initiative](https://privacysandbox.com/).
-Our first step is to reduce the impact of third-party cookie phase-out which is already happening on other browsers, and is [planned in Chrome for 2024](https://blog.google/products/chrome/update-testing-privacy-sandbox-web/).
+The aim of the [Privacy Sandbox initiative](https://privacysandbox.com/) is to mitigate all tracking vectors in Chrome.
+Our first step is to reduce the impact of third-party cookie phase-out which is already happening in other browsers, and is [planned in Chrome for 2024](https://blog.google/products/chrome/update-testing-privacy-sandbox-web/).
 While removing these cookies can help reduce third-party tracking, it also